Adil-Iqbal/cypress-book/introduction.md

 	* Build complex app state across multiple tests and reset app state prior to every test run.
 	* Write conditional tests.
 	* Use scoping and aliasing when selecting elements.
+	* Be able to work with cookies.
-	* Drag and drop, upload file, an
+	* Drag and drop, upload file, and select an option from a dropdown menu.
 	* Interact with the server without using the user interface.
 	* Write custom commands.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTAzMDU5NTUzM119
+eyJoaXN0b3J5IjpbLTg5OTg3NjcwMl19
 -->